 Which Countries Accept an Apostilled FBI Background Check?

 If you are planning to travel abroad and need to provide an FBI background check, you may have heard about the need for an apostille.
 But where exactly is an apostilled FBI background check valid?
 In this section, we will discuss the two categories of countries that accept apostilled documents: those that are members of the Hague Convention and those that are not.
 By understanding the different requirements for each category, you can ensure that your background check is accepted in the country you are traveling to.
+It is also important to consult embassies or consulates for specific requirements and to follow official guidance from government agencies to ensure compliance with all document requirements.

 1. Countries that are Members of the Hague Convention